[ Printer Friendly Version ] [ Report Abuse ]

 "Where is everyone?"
 Illyana whispered in frustration.
 Her previous frown of confusion deepened on her face, creating small creases at the corner of her mouth in the process.

-She left the room, rushing through the adjoining dining room, and then she stopped abruptly before she walked into the kitchen, which was just beyond the set of swinging double doors before her.
+She left, rushing through the adjoining dining room, and then she stopped abruptly before she walked into the kitchen, which was just beyond the set of swinging double doors before her.

-Illyana closed her eyes and convinced herself that her mother was in there cooking something special for her return.
-Imaging all the wonderful foods and sweets that her mother and Fanny could be creating at the moment, like pumpkin pasties and lemon trickles.
+Illyana closed her eyes and convinced herself that her mum was in there cooking something special for her return.
+Imaging all the wonderful foods and sweets that her mum and Fanny could be creating at the moment, like pumpkin pasties and lemon trickles.
 Illyana prepared herself for the bombardment of yummy smells.

-When she swung the doors open to reveal the kitchen, she did not smell her mother's cooking or see anyone or anything familiar to her brown eyes.
+When she swung the doors open to reveal the kitchen, she did not smell her mum's cooking or see anyone or anything familiar occurring.

 "Mum!
 I'm here!
 I'm home!"
-She screamed the words out, thinking that maybe her mother was upstairs now and did not hear here.
+She screamed the words out, thinking that maybe her mum was upstairs now and did not hear here.
 She was trying to convince herself that nothing was wrong.
-Her mother was safely relaxing in her room.
+Her mum was safely relaxing in her room, perhaps.

 Illyana dashed over to the spiral staircase in the corner of the room, which served as a back route to the upper levels of the house.

-She moved with purpose, letting her legs fly as fast as her thoughts were.
-She wanted to know where her mother was, and she wanted to know now.
+She took the stairs by sets of two, letting her legs fly as fast as her thoughts were.
+She wanted to know where her mum was, and she wanted to know now.
 She doubted that any sort of attack could have taken place at her home, for her father was always a faithful servant of his Dark Lord's.
 And she didn't recall seeing any signs of a struggle.

 The manor was at peace if anything, she thought.